rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update User Asset Group Access

-Update the asset groups to which a user has access in bulk.
+This action is used to update the asset groups to which a user has access in bulk.
 It can be used to remove asset group access as well

 ##### Input